rpunt/argocli/README.md

 ## Authentication

 On first-run, you'll be prompted for an Argo API token.
-This will be stored in your system credential store (e.g. Keychain on Mac OS) in an items called `argocli`.
+This will be stored in your system credential store (e.g. Keychain on Mac OS) in an item called `argocli`.

 ## Configuration